Pronunciation of 'Ericaceae'

 English (United States)

-A family of flowering plants, including species such as heathers, blueberries, and rhododendrons.
+A family of flowering plants that includes heathers, blueberries, and rhododendrons.